ivan971223/cs50-course-projects/ecommerce/README.md

 >app.py

 This file is where the backend server starts.
 It contains all the functions for registration, login, logout, menu, shopping cart and order history.
+It stores most of the data at the SQL database `shop.db`.

 For function `index()`, it handles the post request from users when adding a food item to cart and gets the food_id and amount from users and store to list and dictionary in session.
 It also extract data from food SQL table for the display of menu at `index.html`.